codeface-io/LSPService/README.md

 I use mainly the [Swift language server (sourcekit-lsp)](https://github.com/apple/sourcekit-lsp) as my example language server, and LSPService is itself written in Swift. **But in principle, LSPService runs on macOS and Linux and can connect to all language servers**.

-The LSPService package itself comprises very little code because it heavily leverages [Vapor](https://github.com/vapor/vapor) and I extracted much of what it does into [SwiftLSP](https://github.com/flowtoolz/SwiftLSP) and [FoundationToolz](https://github.com/flowtoolz/FoundationToolz).
+The LSPService package itself comprises very little code because a) it heavily leverages [Vapor](https://github.com/vapor/vapor) and b) I extracted much of what it does into [SwiftLSP](https://github.com/flowtoolz/SwiftLSP) and [FoundationToolz](https://github.com/flowtoolz/FoundationToolz).

 ## Why?